10 Best Shopify Stores for Shoes That Are Generating Revenue with CX

 Here are 10 top Shopify stores that are not only making kickass shoes, but creating an amazing Shopify-fueled customer experience that’s (maybe) even better than a mall pretzel.

 Tecovas makes gorgeous, handmade cowboy boots at an affordable price.
 Their brand is all about quality, a fact you’ll figure out the second you load their homepage.
 Their full-width, beautifully-produced hero video spotlights their bootmakers in action.
 One glance at their homepage and I just knew: 1.
 These boots are legit, and 2.
 I should quit my job and become a bootmaker.

 There’s only one good way to sell shoes made out of trees and wool: quirky looped animations laced with tree puns.
 (And some creative muscle from the folks at Red Antler.)
 The loops keep me on the homepage longer, allowing me to soak in all the glorious images of comfy Runners.
-Before long, I’m finding it hard to remember a time when I didn’t wear shoes made of tree.
+Before long, I’m finding it hard to remember a time when I didn’t wear shoes made of trees.

 Squishy baby feet in bunny-shaped sandals?
 Yes, please!
-Kids’ shoes this cute deserve an equally adorable website, and Livie & Luca absolutely delivers.
+Kids’ shoes this cute deserve an equally adorable Shopify store, and Livie & Luca absolutely delivers.
 My 3-year-old has extra wide feet, which makes shopping boutique brands difficult (the shoe box often fits better than the actual shoe).
 Luckily, L&L’s Zendesk-hosted knowledge base lets me know which styles work best.

 The Peter Nappi studio in Nashville, TN is an Edison bulb-laden haven located in an industrial park.
 The first time I visited a few years ago, I had to wait in my parked car for five minutes while a stray dog peed on my tires.
 Needless to say, this place has cred.